Events

 Inn Deep Bar, Glasgow

-Our spoken word and open mic night returns with a very special collaboration.
+Our spoken word and open mic night returns in November!

-Taking place in Glasgow’s Inn Deep bar, the event provides a great opportunity for experienced performers and newcomers alike to share experiences and thoughts in a creative way.
+We will be using the festival theme of ‘comfort and disturb’.
+The event provides a great opportunity for experienced performers and newcomers alike to share experiences and thoughts in a creative way.

 Will you join us?